-- The B.S. degree in Biophysical Sciences bridges the disciplines of biology, chemistry and physics, connecting the complexity of life to the laws of physics.
-The program at SMU consists of core courses in biology, chemistry, physics, mathematics, and the School of Education.
-It includes the entire SMU pre-health curriculum and additional courses that provide advanced learning in order to provide a strong foundation for careers in medicine or research.
+This degree is directed by the physics department and bridges the disciplines of biology, chemistry and physics, connecting the complexity of life to the laws of physics.
+The program at SMU includes the entire SMU pre-health curriculum and additional courses that provide advanced learning for careers in medicine or research.